akarich73/AURenewablesDb/README.md

 2. Access in your GIS software of choice via WMS
    - https://qgiscloud.com/akarich73/AURenewablesDb/wms?SERVICE=WMS&REQUEST=GetCapabilities
 3. Download exported CSV from the database saved here under the Data folder
-4. (TBD) Download and restore a backup of the database onto your own PostgreSQL database
+4. (Coming Soon!)
+Download and restore a backup of the database onto your own PostgreSQL database

 How you use the data is up to you.
 But some ideas I have for my own work includes:
 * Analysing wind turbine spacing
+* Land usage trends
 * Forecasting of recycling of wind turbines, PV modules, etc
-* Life extension and repowering

 ## Authors